DBC-SF/mentorship-wiki/sessions.md

   - Day side slots marked Ph-1/2/3 will be filled by the Mentor Coordinator in advance of the first round.
   - Day side slots marked Float are available for booking from all Mentors, this will allow some 'non-core' mentors to get some day side exposure.
   - Fixed Sessions (workshops) are on the calendar but should only be booked by Mentors approved by the Mentor Coordinator.
   - Eligibility for the first round is determined by ```Column F``` in the [Mentor Status Sheet](https://docs.google.com/spreadsheets/d/1RgO926LYjNb4OuYwPOBIEkX3hjQNLmT-P99IEIxpmP0/edit?usp=sharing).
-All Mentors are encouraged to update this with current employment information.
+All Mentors are encouraged to update this with current employment information as it changes.
   - [Canceling appointments](sessions.md#canceling_sessions)
   - Allows for the Mentor hours to be consumed across a phase where we see them having the greatest impact.
+  - If you do not work the entirety of your scheduled session, please be honest when reporting the hours in Workday.
   - Appointment slot times are a solid guideline but do not have to be adhered to exactly.
 You can +- an hour here and there so long as your total hours for the day remain unchanged.
   - This is a first iteration and as such the layout will change.
   - Sure you have the ability to book appointments more than one phase in advance.
 Don't do it.
 I will delete any appointments not preassigned for the upcoming phase prior to selection rounds commencing.